-The Best Ways to Check on Your Finances
+The Best Ways to Manage Your Financial Accounts

-We all lead busy lives, but if you are not making time in yours to regularly check on the condition of your finances, you could be losing money without even realizing that you're doing so.
+We all lead busy lives, but if you are not making time in yours to manage the your finances, you could be losing money without even realizing that you're doing so.

 How much work it is to do this depends on the amount of money you have.

 Those who don't have much generally will only need to do a monthly review of their checking, savings and credit card accounts.

 However, those who are more well off will also have to learn how to analyze their investments to make sure their money is earning as much as possible for them.

 Many in this category pay accountants to do this work for them, but it's still a good idea review various types of investments, the yields they bring and their risks so that you can talk intelligently about them with your accountant.

 For purposes of this article, we'll look at the most common types of accounts which are

 - checking and credit card accounts,

 - money market,